slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Just last week I reminded my  ... like Jeff Bezos practiced it in all Amazon meetings.
 -->

 Default to “no” for all meetings.
 If you can’t say no, schedule the meeting for the afternoon.
-If you have to do it in person, make it close to your office.

-Hints:

 - Start a meeting with an overachieving question: «how can we raise sales by 12%?».
 - Do not share your opinion on possible solutions before asking for input from your team.
 Lower ranked people should speak first.
 Everybody the right to their opinion and not copying others' opinion.